relevance/diametric/README.md

 # database url and database alias

 Goat.database = 'goats'
-# will create database if it does not exist
+Goat.create_database # will create database if it does not exist

 goat = Goat.new(:name => 'Beans')
 goat.dbid # => nil